-The DQM input is used to avoid I/O contention, as shown in Figures 9 and 10.
-The DQM signal must be asserted (HIGH) at least two clocks prior to the WRITE command (DQM latency is two clocks for output buffers)

-to suppress data-out from the READ.
-Once the WRITE command is registered, the DQs will go High-Z (or remain High-Z), regardless of the state of the DQM signal; provided the DQM was active on the clock just prior to the WRITE command that truncated the READ command.
+The DQM input is used to avoid I/O contention, as shown in Figure 13 on page 25 and Figure 14 on page 25.
+The DQM signal must be asserted (HIGH) at least two clocks prior to the WRITE command (DQM latency is two clocks for output buffers) to suppress dataout from the READ.
+After the WRITE command is registered, the DQs will go High-Z (or remain High-Z), regardless of the state of the DQM signal, provided the DQM was active on the clock just prior to the WRITE command that truncated the READ command.
 If not, the second WRITE will be an invalid WRITE.
-For example, if DQM was LOW during T4 in Figure 10, then the WRITEs at T5 and T7 would be valid, while the WRITE at T6 would be invalid.
+For example, if DQM was LOW during T4 in Figure 14 on page 25, then the WRITEs at T5 and T7 would be valid, while the WRITE at T6 would be invalid.

 The DQM signal must be de-asserted prior to the WRITE command (DQM latency is zero clocks for input buffers) to ensure that the written data is not masked.
-Figure 9 shows the case where the clock frequency allows for bus contention to be avoided without adding a NOP cycle, and Figure 10 shows the case where the additional NOP is needed.
+Figure 13 shows the case where the clock frequency allows for bus contention to be avoided without adding a NOP cycle, and Figure 14 shows the case where the additional NOP is needed.